puppetlabs/puppet-docs/source/pe/3.7/razor_brownfield.markdown

 Register your existing nodes using the `register-nodes` command before you create policies.
 Using the `register nodes` command notifies Razor that your existing machines are already installed.
 Then Razor skips over them when attempting to match policies.

-Nodes can be registered in two ways: Through the microkernel or through the `register-node` command.
-The `register-node` command uses the `installed` flag to mark the node as installed, which signals to Razor that the node should be ignored.
+Nodes can be registered in two ways: Through the microkernel or through the `register-node` command, but only the `register-node` command uses the `installed` flag to mark the node as installed, which signals to Razor that the node should be ignored.

 It's also possible for a node to be registered via the microkernel, but still sitting in the microkernel waiting for a policy to bind to.
 In that case, you can run the `register-node` command to change that node's `installed` flag, ensuring that the node doesn't bind to a policy when one becomes eligible.
 In this case, you will not create any policies at first, so that all nodes are able to be registered through the `register-node` command.
 Then, once all existing nodes are inventoried, you can start creating policies for new machines that should be provisioned.